Shiro-01/ESP32Drone/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is free to use but only by giving the credits if u used it!

 ---